aws-samples/aws-lambda-extensions/csharp-example-extension/README.md

 - `Program.cs` - main entry point for this extension.
 - `ExtensionClient.cs` - Lambda Extension API client implementation.
 - `ExtensionEvent.cs` - Event types enumerable, so that the rest of the code can work with enum values, rather than string constants.
 - `extensions/csharp-example-extension` - Bash script that must be deployed to `opt/extensions` folder as an executable file (see manual deployment steps below for details).
-This script will be used for .NET Core 3.1 dependent deployment.
+This script will be used for .NET runtime dependent deployment.
 - `extensions/csharp-example-extension-self-contained` - Bash script that must be deployed to `opt/extensions` folder as an executable file (see manual deployment steps below for details).
 This script will be used for self-contained deployment.

 ## Requirements